agr505/MovieRevenuePredictionMachineLearningProject/README.md

 ---
 # 3. Data pre-processing
 #### Steps followed for Data cleaning & Data pre-processing:
-The data cleaning and data pre-processing step includes:
-- Removal of dirty data such as data points with missing revenues (the feature of highest importance for our task)
+- Removal of data points with missing revenues
+- Removing zero REVENUES from the data
-- Adjusting revenue for inflation
+- Adjusting revenue for inflation.
-- Separation of the Date into Year and day of the year, since we theorize that the film revenue will be highly correlated with which season the movie is released in.
+- Separation of year into Year and day of the year, since we theorized that film revenue will be highly correlated with which season the movie is released in.
 - Encoding categorical features: conversion of data into binary format.
-  - Different classes in a column (Lists) allotted their column, and each row will indicate if column existed or not by assigning either a 1 or a 0.
+  - Different classes in a column (Lists) allotted their own column, and each row will indicate if column existed or not by assigning either a 1 or a 0.
-  - Example: If Stan Lee is present in a list of producers: then there will now be a column 'Stan Lee' with 1 or 0, depending on whether Stan Lee was a producer for that movie.
-- Data was then divided into Test Validation and Training sets (60%, 20%, and 20%) for further model training and testing.
+- Data was then divided into Test Validation and Training sets (60%, 20% and 20%) for further model training and testing.

 ---
 # 4. Feature Reduction

-Our data has 10,955 features, which is huge, especially in relation to the 3376 data points.
+Our data has 10955 features, which is huge, especially in relation to the 3376 data points.
 To reduce the number of features to increase speed of running supervised learning algorithms for revenue prediction of the movies, feature reduction was deemed required.
 To achieve this, PCA and feature selection were pursued.

 ### (1).
 PCA (Sanmesh)